Yelp/pidtree-bcc/README.md

 ## Why
 Security monitoring purposes.
-ML based products like Amazon's GuardDuty will tell you when hosts in your infrastructure have made "anomolous" outbound requests, but often these are as-intended but not known about by the team investigating the network traffic.
+ML based products like Amazon's GuardDuty will tell you when hosts in your infrastructure have made "anomalous" outbound requests, but often these are as-intended but not known about by the team investigating the network traffic.
 Because of the transient nature of processes, often any useful context is lost by the time investigation can occur.

-`pidtree-bcc` is a supplementary intrusion detection system which utilzes the eBPF kernel subsystem to notify a userland daemon of all events so that they can be traced.
+`pidtree-bcc` is a supplementary intrusion detection system which utilizes the eBPF kernel subsystem to notify a userland daemon of all events so that they can be traced.
 It enables engineers to quickly identify familiar process trees (for instance, a familiar service name which corresponds to domain names associated with the destination IP